Your employer’s legal obligations when you file a tribunal claim

 • phone recordings / transcripts

-✅ Copy you in on all communications to the tribunal
+Give you visibility of all communications to the Tribunal

-You and your employer must copy each other into communications to the Tribunal (for example requesting an extension to a deadline).
+You and your employer must copy each other into communications to the Employment Tribunal, for example a request for an extension to a deadline.
+This is to ensure that all parties are fully informed and there are no surprises or misunderstandings during the process.

-Before your hearing date at Tribunal, you and your employer must agree which documents will be used as evidence.
+Before your Tribunal hearing, you and your employer must agree which documents will be used as evidence.
 This is called the "Hearing Bundle" and it can be hundreds of pages long.
 You, your employer, the witnesses, and the Tribunal judge/panel will all work from these documents during the hearing.

 The Hearing Bundle should include all of the documents that were shared at the Disclosure stage, which both you and your employer agree are relevant to the issues in the case.

-✅ Comply with the court's orders if you win your case - or appeal
+Comply with the Tribunal order if you win your case or appeal

-If you win your case, the Tribunal might take a break to see if you and your employer can agree on a remedy, or they might make their own orders.
-This might happen in the Final Hearing or in a separate Remedy Hearing.
+If you win your case, the Tribunal might take a break to see if you and your employer can agree on a remedy, or the Tribunal may stipulate an order at the final hearing or in a separate Remedy Hearing.

 What is a remedy?

 A remedy is the compensation awarded if your claim is successful.
-This normally consists of financial compensation but can also include non-monetary remedies, like your employer having to reinstate you.
+This typically consists of financial compensation but it can also include non-monetary remedies, for example having your employer reinstate you.

-If your employer doesn’t pay you compensation that you are due, then you can find out more about enforcing the award from the UK Government website.
+If your employer does not pay the compensation that you are due, visit Gov.uk for guidance on how to force payment from your employer.
 Your employer can be fined if they do not pay.

 Be aware that your employer could appeal the decision made against them, in which case they won’t need to comply with remedy orders straight away.